coq-community/coq-tricks/README.md

   - if the field is an ordinary type, the record can be used as that type (the field will implicitly be accessed)
   - if the field has a function type, the record can be called
   - if the field is a sort (eg, `Type`), then the record can be used as a type
+* The type classes in RelationClasses are useful but can be repetitive to prove.
+[RelationInstances.v](RelationInstances.v) goes through a few ways of making these more convenient, and why you would want to do so (basically you can make `reflexivity`, `transitivity`, and `symmetry` more powerful).

 ## Other Coq commands
 * `Search` vernacular variants; see [Search.v](Search.v) for examples.